-- B. The TAP and/or QIP is due to KHRC within 30 days following the issuance of the monitoring report.
+- A. The provision of documentation allowing waiver of a TAP and/or a QIP must occur within fifteen (15) days following the issuance of the monitoring report/summary or a mutually agreed upon deadline. - 1.
+KHRC will respond within ten (10) days. - B. The TAP and/or QIP are due to KHRC within 30 days following the issuance of the monitoring report.
 The due date will be communicated at the time the monitoring report is issued. - 1.
 Upon request, assistance in the development of a TAP and/or a QIP will be provided. - 2.
 A TAP will be required for minor compliance issues.
 A QIP will be required for serious compliance issues or compliance issues that are repeated or of long duration. - 3.
 KHRC will notify the entity whether a TAP or a QIP is required at the time the monitoring report is issued. - 4.
 KHRC may make available training and technical assistance, if appropriate, to help the eligible entity correct identified deficiencies or failures in meeting State and/or Federal requirements. - C. KHRC staff will review and respond to the TAP and/or QIP within 30 days of its receipt. - 1.
-The Federal Office of Community Services (OCS) will be advised of KHRC's acceptance of the QIP within 30 calendar days of KHRC's acceptance of the plan. - D. Entity implementation of a Technical Assistance Plan and/or Quality Improvement Plan must occur within 30 days following KHRC's acceptance of the TAP or QIP. - E. KHRC staff will monitor progress toward the completion of the TAP or QIP. - Entities must provide reports detailing progress in completing the Technical Assistance Plan and/or Quality Improvement Plan as prescribed within KHRC's notification of the plan's acceptance. - a.
+The Federal Office of Community Services (OCS) will be advised of KHRC's acceptance of the QIP within 30 calendar days of KHRC's acceptance of the plan.

+- D. Entity implementation of a Technical Assistance Plan and/or Quality Improvement Plan must occur within 30 days following KHRC's acceptance of the TAP or QIP. - E. KHRC staff will monitor progress toward the completion of the TAP or QIP. - Entities must provide reports detailing progress in completing the Technical Assistance Plan and/or Quality Improvement Plan as prescribed within KHRC's notification of the plan's acceptance. - a.
 At a minimum, KHRC must prescribe a quarterly report detailing progress in completing the Technical Assistance Plan and/or Quality Improvement Plan.
 The due dates of the reports will be determined by KHRC and communicated when the TAP or QIP is accepted. - KHRC personnel will review reports on submission and will issue a closure notice when satisfied that any compliance matter/finding has been resolved.
-Agencies must continue to provide progress reports until KHRC provides notification that all Compliance Matters are resolved.

-- 3. Once all Compliance Matters/Findings addressed within a Quality Improvement Plan have been resolved, KHRC staff will advise OCS within 30 days of the closure of the plan. - 4302.
+Agencies must continue to provide progress reports until KHRC provides notification that all Compliance Matters are resolved. - 3.
+Once all Compliance Matters/Findings addressed within a Quality Improvement Plan have been resolved, KHRC staff will advise OCS within 30 days of closure of the plan. - 4302.
 Uncorrected Compliance Matters/Findings may cause the State, in accordance with 42 CFR § 9915 and IM 116, to remove the entity's designation as a CSBG Eligible Entity.
 (Item 4501)

-4400 DESIGNATION AS "HIGH RISK"
+4400 DESIGNATIONS AS "HIGH RISK"